ashrinc/finance_jargon_app/README.md

   - 📦 Download the full model/ folder:
   - 👉 [Google Drive – Model Folder](https://drive.google.com/drive/folders/17y3ETx9_LFSkrzBc5kYG0VnAPDZAdede?usp=sharing)

-- Use app1.py if you want the app to work as a *general translator* with RAG (no classifier needed).
+- Use app1.py if you want the app to work as a *general translator (also includes finance)* with RAG (no classifier needed).
-- this is app1 is deployed in streamlit :- https://opqbepmgtibqftfixemyt6.streamlit.app/
+- The app1 is deployed using streamlit :- https://opqbepmgtibqftfixemyt6.streamlit.app/